aditya43/aws/README.md

 - Can export current API as `Swagger/OpenAPI Spec`.
 - `Swagger` can be written in `YAML` or `JSON`.
 - Using `Swagger`, we can generate `SDK` for our applications.

+### API Gateway - Caching
+- Caching reduces the number of calls made to the backend.
+- Default time `TTL (Time To Live)` for cache is 300 seconds. `Minimum: 0 seconds | Maximum: 3600 seconds`.
+- Caches are defined per stage (dev, prod etc..).
+- Cache encryption option.
+- Cache capacity between `0.5 GB` to `237 GB`.
+- Possible to override cache settings for specific API methods.
+- Able to flush the entire cache (`Invalidate`) immediately.
+- **Can client invalidate the cache?**
+    * YES!
+With following 2 points:
+        - Client must have proper `IAM Authorization`.
+        - Client need to set following header:
+            ```
+            Cache-Control: max-age=0
+            ```